phiggins42/has.js/README.md

 Tentatively, **has.js** is available under the Academic Free License, New BSD License, and the MIT License.
 Providing this common code under multiple licenses requires us to have all contributors agree to a [CLA](http://dojofoundation.org/cla).

+## TODO

+**has.js** is open source, and open to contribution.
+Please fork and send pull requests as you see fit.
+This is a rough list of things that are needed or coming:

+  + moar tests.
+Fork/pull request anytime.
+  + Static Frontend - some home to put a static instance of has.js online to collect UA -> has(test) mappings
+  + Documentation regarding each of the tests, by name. eg: has("native-xhr") // tests if the environment has a native XmlHttpRequest implementation.
+  + moar tests.
+Again with the forking.
+  + "compiler" code / frontend
+     + ideally something that will use the list of tests, provide a clean interface to selecting tests needed and to download a single has.js file with tests embedded.
+     + keeping in mind to remove additional closures and provide (only needed) var CONTS = "" style helpers in a single wrapping function.